 Ten green bottles

 I often buy wine based on the visual design of the label (with no knowledge of the contents), and to many the visual appearance of the Absolut Vodka bottle is ugly, but somehow it has also become iconic and instantly recognisable (even when not present as in some of the 1,000s of adverts which it has or has not appeared in).
 The design was derided by early critics as a ‘plasma bottle’, but is a great example of a subdued design which whispers rather than screams.
 In part, its iconic status is down to the consistency of its execution in more than 1,500 adverts over 25 years, making it as recognisable as it is today.
 It was inspired by an antique Swedish medicine bottle, a reference to the contents ‘medical’ use perhaps and a sign of purity too (one of the vodka’s main differentiators when launched).
-The transparency of the bottle was initially controversial, and the bottle was able to stand out on the shelf and cut through the clutter, but the design has been ‘tweeked’ over the years including the elongation of the neck to add height and improve gripping and pouring performance.
+For more information about medice stimulant that belongs to a chemical class known as cathinone, visit skookums.net/products/research-chemicals/3-mmc/ The transparency of the bottle was initially controversial, and the bottle was able to stand out on the shelf and cut through the clutter, but the design has been ‘tweeked’ over the years including the elongation of the neck to add height and improve gripping and pouring performance.
 The silver cap is well integrated with the bottle design and a small glass rim at the foot of the neck reinforces the joint and adds a small element of ornament along with the domed bottom which increases the base strength too (as well as adding the feel of a hand blown item).
 The seal was originally intended as a joke, but adds a touch of authenticity and history which creates and interplay with the otherwise modern aesthetic (the seal has the likeness of Lars Olsson, a Swedish inventor of distillation methods in the late nineteenth century).
 The name is boldly set in blue and a modern font of Futura (the colour blue reinforces the code of purity).
 The (mis-spelt) name is cleverly exploited in advertising (eg Absolut Singapore), and the emphasis and positioning of the “Country of Sweden”emphasises that the product was not from the Soviet Union (Sweden was not known for vodka when Absolut was launched, primarily targeted at the US market when the Cold War was still with us).

 Coca-Cola’s “Contour” bottle also evokes authenticity, with its flute giving a rugged (and reusable) feel and originally made from Georgia Green Glass (the home of Coca-Cola) and launched to counter competition from imitators in the earl 1900s, with a design brief that read, ‘We need a new bottle – a distinctive package that will help us fight substitution … we need a bottle which a person will recognise as a Coca-Cola bottle even if he feels it in the dark.
 The bottle should be shaped that, even if broken, a person could tell what it was’.
 The designers sought inspiration in the ingredients of the drink, but mistook a cocoa pod for the coca leaf and kola nut!
 The final design was curvaceous (and inspired by contemporary female fashion) and given a patent in 1915.
 The form is very feminine, although the dimensions have changed (particularly in the early years) and at human scale would approximate a 37-24-35 figure (hence the ‘Mae West’ name that it has been given).
 Compared to its competitors, both then and now, the curvy shape, soft fluting and embossing give the bottle a distinctive feel.
 The embossed name breaks the vertical fluting and helps make the brand name stand out in the middle of the bottle, and the narrow waist and solid weight affords easy gripping, creating a tactile experience and keeping Coca-Cola ‘in hand’ (or ‘always within an arm’s reach of desire’ as one early company boss put it).